Elive/elive-upgrader/tree/usr/lib/elive-upgrader/hooks/README-howto.txt

     FILE TYPES:
         xxxxx.sh:       script to run (optional)
         CHANGELOG.txt:  a changelog to tell the user what has been upgraded/fixed (optional), only plain text is possible for now

+How to know what changed from the last version:
+- check the packages-list from the isos build
+- boot a previous version of elive and run "apug" to list what upgrades